 (A) Conservation of energy

-The Company does not have any manufacturing facility the other particulars required tobe provided in terms of Section 134(3)(m) of the Companies Act 2013 read with Rule 8 ofthe Companies (Accounts) Rules 2014 are not applicable.
+The Company does not have any manufacturing facility; the other particulars required tobe provided in terms of Section 134(3)(m) of the Companies Act 2013 read with Rule 8 ofthe Companies (Accounts) Rules 2014 are not applicable.

 Nevertheless during the period the Company continued its endeavor to conserve energythrough various modes.
-Energy conservation continues to be a focus area for the Company.Energy conservation measures are meticulously followed and conform to the higheststandards.
+Energy conservation continues to be a focus area for the Company.The Company is committed to use the best practice in energy conservation such as :

 (B) Technology Absorption